 Speed is measured either manually using a tachometer directly on the motor shaft or an available bearing, or electronically using an RPM gauge that counts the motor pulses.

 Gas temperatures are measured using fluid thermocouples.
 Surface temperatures are measured using a laser thermometer on the front face of the vacuum pump, as close to the discharge port as possible (location of maximum temperature).

 Compression (including a vacuum pump – vacuum condition compressing to the ambient pressure) is an exothermic process, with excess heat managed using a cooling fan (or liquid cooling) to force convection.
 Air Squared always recommends the use of additional cooling when available.

-Air Squared is located in Broomfield, CO – 1,640 meters (5,380 feet) above sea level.
+Air Squared is located in Thornton, CO – 1,631 meters (5,351 feet) above sea level.
 The atmospheric pressure at this altitude is approximately 0.835 bara (12.1 psia).
-All Air Squared air vacuum pumps are tested at this altitude, so the atmospheric pressure differential between Broomfield, CO and sea level should be considered.
+All Air Squared air vacuum pumps are tested at this altitude, so the atmospheric pressure differential between Thornton, CO and sea level should be considered.

 For vacuum pumps at a given speed, the lower ambient air density in Thornton, CO can result in lower power consumption and a lower flow rate, than testing at sea level, to reach the same absolute pressure, but higher power consumption and a higher flow rate, than testing at sea level, to reach the same gauge pressure.